msonst/vm-controller/README.md

 # vm-controller

-Allows to control virtual box from code
+Allows to control vagrant from code